minima-global/minidocs/docs/learn/theblockchain.md

 ```
 ### Attribute 5:

-5. At 100 block intervals, the heaviest chain (consisting of all levels in the Cascade and the heaviest branch) is processed and the Cascading Chain is updated.
+>*At 100 block intervals, the heaviest chain (consisting of all levels in the Cascade and the heaviest branch in the TxPoW Tree) is processed and the Cascading Chain is updated. *

 Once the main chain (heaviest branch) reaches 1124 (1024 + 100) blocks in length, the Cascading process begins.